 How this doctrine of the investigative judgment continues to be taught by the Seventh-day Adventist Church might come as a surprise.

-Notwithstanding the fact that sacrificial blood made atonement (Leviticus 17:11), cleansed (Leviticus 16:19, 30) and consecrated (Exodus 29:19-21), and that burnt offerings (Leviticus 1:2-4) and sin offerings, whether for a commoner, a priest, the whole congregation, or a ruler, all provided atonement and forgiveness (Leviticus 4), justification for this teaching is made by asserting that
+Notwithstanding the fact that sacrificial blood made atonement (Leviticus 17:11), cleansed (Leviticus 16:19, 30) and consecrated (Exodus 29:19-21), and that burnt offerings (Leviticus 1:2-4) and sin offerings, whether for a commoner, a priest, the whole congregation, or a ruler, all provided atonement and forgiveness (Leviticus 4), justification for this doctrine is made by asserting that

 in the religion of Israel in Old Testament times

 ● the blood of the sacrifices of penitents polluted the earthly sanctuary

 (At this point the “correction” is often made with, “It was not the blood of the sacrifices that polluted the sanctuary but the sin of the penitent who had put his hand on the head of the animal prior to its being killed.”
 However, Edward Heppenstall in Our High Priest, page 83, wrote, “Sin defiles.
 Blood cleanses.”
 Herein lies a conundrum for, on the one hand, it is asserted that the blood conveyed the sin and on the other hand that the blood cleansed.
 Would it not be better, and more consistent, to accept that the blood of the sacrifice, administered in one way or another, was evidence that atonement had been made for the penitent person?)

 ● this pollution had to be removed and was accomplished by the yearly Day of Atonement ritual which involved the blood of a specially chosen goat, and that

 ● the blood of Christ, pled in behalf of penitent believers, does secure their pardon, but